toddpocuca/disize/README.md

 # Implementation

-Internally, `disize` uses Stan to fit a Bayesian model that jointly estimates the effect of covariates(structured according to `design_formula`) on expression *and* any confounding batch-effects:
+Internally, `disize` uses Stan to fit a Bayesian model that jointly estimates the effect of covariates(structured according to `design_formula`) on gene expression *and* any confounding batch-effects:

 $$\begin{aligned}
     \mathbf{y}_g &\sim \text{NegBinom}(\mathbf{\mu}_g, \phi) \\